2 Describing data

 2.3.4 Histograms

 While the output from summary() above is helpful, a more comprehensive representation of the data is provided by the histogram.
-To produce a histogram for a variable \(x\), we divide the range of values of \(x\) into bins and count the number of observations falling into each bin, then plot these counts.
+To produce a histogram for a variable \(x\), we divide the range of values of \(x\) into bins, count the number of observations falling into each bin, and then plot these counts.
 The histogram is made available via the geom_histogram() function from ggplot2.

 Below we specify the width of the bins (binwidth = 0.01) and ggplot2 does the rest.
 Note that we only specify the x aesthetic because the values on both axes are created from that one data series.